osama127001/Multinode-Cloudera-Cluster/README.md

 # Post Installations Setups

+## Setup Datanodes
+Make sure that datanodes are installed on all the nodes of the cluster, it is important.
+Also it is relatedd to the issues of `over-replicated` and `under-replicated` blocks.

+**`Recommended:`** Install datanodes during the installation of the cluster.

+## Setup Zookeeper
+Cloudera suggests to install at-least 3 Zookeeper servers in the cluster, so make sure to install `zookeeper server` of 3 different nodes.

+**`Recommended:`** Install 3 Zookeeper servers during the installation of the cluster.

 ## Setup Kerberos

 * to setup kerberos, install kerberos workstation on all the nodes of the cluster. use the following commands to install the kerberos workstation: